-2018-2019 Executive Summary
+2020-2021 Executive Summary

 The Bight program’s freshwater counterpart, the Southern California Stormwater Monitoring Coalition Regional Watershed Monitoring Program, was launched in 2009 to monitor an area that stretches from the Ventura River in Ventura County to the Tijuana River straddling the U.S.-Mexico border.
 The key to success in developing integrated monitoring designs is SCCWRP’s ability to bring all parties to the table – from local and regional agencies to state and national entities – to work toward agreement on goals, study design and data interpretation.
-Not only do the comprehensive data sets help environmental managers establish appropriate priorities for addressing big-picture challenges, but regional monitoring also fosters productive interactions among dischargers and regulators as they develop and collaboratively interpret monitoring information and implement findings.
+Not only do the comprehensive data sets help environmental managers establish appropriate priorities and goals for addressing big-picture challenges, but regional monitoring also fosters productive interactions among dischargers and regulators as they develop and collaboratively interpret monitoring information and implement findings.
 Regional monitoring also provides an important launching platform for SCCWRP’s member agencies and research collaborators to test new technologies and assessment tools.

-- Regional marine monitoring (Bight ’18): The Southern California Bight Regional Monitoring Program, an integrated collaborative regional monitoring initiative, has developed five major study elements for the program’s sixth cycle, known as Bight ’18: Sediment Quality, Ocean Acidification, Harmful Algal Blooms, Trash and Microbiology.
-Dating back to 1994, the Bight program provides holistic answers to questions regarding the extent and magnitude of anthropogenic impacts and the range of natural variability upon which scientists evaluate these impacts.
-The Bight program covers approximately 1,500 square miles of near-coastal ocean and has sampled over 2,000 sites.
-For Bight ’18, more than 80 collaborating agencies will track trends in ecosystem health, including new habitats not previously monitored, new sampling techniques, new pollutants, and new ecosystem response assessment tools.
+- Regional marine monitoring (Bight ’18): SCCWRP is continuing to work with more than 80 partner agencies to advance the sixth cycle of the Southern California Bight Regional Monitoring Program (Bight ’18).
+This integrated, ongoing regional monitoring collaboration includes five major study elements: Sediment Quality, Ocean Acidification, Harmful Algal Blooms, Trash and Microbiology.
+SCCWRP is facilitating the development of study designs, data management plans, data analysis, and co-authoring of final assessment reports.
+The Bight program, which dates back to 1994, provides holistic answers to questions regarding the extent and magnitude of anthropogenic impacts and the range of natural variability upon which scientists evaluate these impacts.
+The Bight program covers approximately 1,500 square miles of near-coastal ocean and has sampled at more than 2,000 sites.
+Bight ’18 includes monitoring of new habitats not previously monitored, new sampling techniques, new pollutants, and testing of new ecosystem response assessment tools.